s2t2/sbsim/README.md

 We are using [`mdformat`](https://github.com/hukkin/mdformat) to check for formatting errors in Markdown files.

+The markdown formatter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).

 If you would like to run the markdown formatter manually:

 ```sh